Frequently asked questions

 Schools have a set amount of scholarship to be divided out amongst their squads how they see fit.
 In NCAA Division I men's soccer, schools have 9.9 scholarships to divide amongst their squad.
 In NCAA Division II soccer, coaches have 9 scholarships to divide amongst their squad.
 NCAA Division III do not offer athletic scholarships.
 The NAIA schools have 12 scholarships to divide amongst their squad, and the NJCAA has 24.
 So, a coach must carefully put his squad together making sure they have enough money in positions where they need to improve.

 In the NCAA Division I women's soccer they have 14 scholarships available, the NCAA Division II have 9.9 available, whilst NCAA Division III, just like the men, can't offer athletic scholarship.
 The NAIA schools have 12 scholarships to give out, and the NJCAA schools have 24 scholarships to divide amongst their squad, however the coach sees fit.

-how many players are in college soccer team?
+How many players are in a college soccer team?

 On average, across all divisions there are 28 players on a college soccer roster.
 Scholarships are divided amongst the players with some on full-ride scholarships, some on partial scholarships and some who choose to compete without a scholarship.

 A full-ride scholarship is an award that covers the entire cost of attending college.
 The scholarship covers, (but not limited to) tuition, accommodation, books, insurance, fees & food is all paid for.
 Flights are not included in a full-ride scholarship, so students will be responsible for their travel to and from college.

 No, you must demonstrate exceptional sporting ability, aligned with exceptional academic ability, to be considered for a full-ride scholarship, usually.
 Recent statistics show, just 0.2% of all college students receive $25,000 of scholarship or more per year.